arcus/education_modules/setting_up_git_mac_and_linux/setting_up_git_mac_and_linux.md

 Source file changes are associated with a "branch."
 For new learners in this lesson, it's enough to know that branches exist, and this lesson uses one branch.
-By default, Git will create a branch called `master` when you create a new repository with `git init` (as explained in the next Episode).
-This term evokes the racist practice of human slavery and the
-[software development community](https://github.com/github/renaming)  has moved to adopt more inclusive language.

-In 2020, most Git code hosting services transitioned to using `main` as the default branch.
-As an example, any new repository that is opened in GitHub and GitLab default to `main`.
-However, Git has not yet made the same change.
+The primary branch of some projects, particularly older projects, is called `master` instead of `main`.
+GitHub has joined the programming community in a concerted effort to [replace programming terms associated with slavery](https://www.zdnet.com/article/github-to-replace-master-with-alternative-term-to-avoid-slavery-references/).
+However Git has not yet made the same change.
 As a result, local repositories must be manually configured have the same main branch name as most cloud services.

-For versions of Git prior to 2.28, the change can be made on an individual repository level.
-The command for this is in the next episode.
-Note that if this value is unset in your local Git configuration, the `init.defaultBranch` value defaults to `master`.

 ### Check your global configurations